DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 ## Upgrading to DefectDojo Version 2.0.x.

-BEFORE UPGRADING:
-- Upgrade to 1.15.x first before upgrading to 2.0.0, otherwise you will brick you instance.

-Now follow the usual steps to upgrade as described above.
+Follow the usual steps to upgrade as described above.

 AFTER UPGRADING
+- Usual migration process (`python manage.py migrate`) try to migrate all endpoints to new format and merge duplicates.
+- All broken endpoints (which wasn't possible to migrate) have red flag 🚩 in standard list of endpoints.
-- Check if all your endpoints could be migrated succesfully, go to: https://<defect-dojo-url>/endpoint/migrate.
+- Check if all your endpoints was migrated successfully, go to: https://<defect-dojo-url>/endpoint/migrate.
 - Alternatively, this can be run as management command:  `docker-compose exec uwsgi ./manage.py endpoint_migration`
 - Details about endpoint migration / improvements in https://github.com/DefectDojo/django-DefectDojo/pull/4473